 My name is Harri Huovinen.
 I was born in the beautiful archipelago of Southwestern Finland in 1977.
-I am an internationally minded pastor, patristic scholar, doctoral researcher, author, and musician with 15 years of professional experience of church life in Japan and Finland.
+I am an internationally minded patristic scholar, doctoral researcher, author, and musician with 15 years of professional experience of church life in Japan and Finland.

 What I do now

-I am currently finishing my Ph.D. (or Th.D., to be exact) in Systematic Theology and Patristics at the department of Orthodox Theology, University of Eastern Finland.
+At the same time, I am finishing my Ph.D. (or Th.D., to be exact) in Systematic Theology and Patristics at the department of Orthodox Theology, University of Eastern Finland.
 In my work, I concentrate on the notion of church membership in three late 4th century bishops, Cyril of Jerusalem, Basil of Caesarea, and John Chrysostom.
 Along with writing my dissertation, I try to publish as many articles as I can on related subjects.
 (I think in 2022 I will make my personal record of publications per year.)
 By the way, while my sources are ancient, they are oh-so-relevant for our times as well.

 What I have done previously